|

 $i=5 E2; # here 5E2 was split into two tokens by a space (syntax error).

-Comments are usually considered as a special case of whitespace and many languages treat internal comment as a space.
+Comments are usually considered as a special case of whitespace and as most other "decent" languages Perl treat any comment as a space.
 Perl does not have internal comments (comments that start and end on the same line and have language construct before and after it).
-It has simplified "line to the end" comments that start with "#".
+It utilized a more simple, but still adequate for most purposes idea of comments to "from special symbol to end of line" type comments which use symbol "#" for staring the comment.
 This type comments is well known in Unix world because they are used in shells.
+In most case they are adequate.

 # this is a one-line comment